 A popular form of isarithmic map is a contour line map.
 Think about topographic maps—each connected line in a topographic map represents the same elevation:

 Your run-of-the-mill topographic map uses bright line data points — elevation at specific, unique geographic locations — and interpolates (i.e. connects the dots) the missing information across the data points.

-We look at heatmap analyses and say, “Ah, I see!”
-We feel like we understand something deep and meaningful—like we're peeking behind the curtain and seeing a remarkable bit of web analytics.
+The splotches of color on heatmaps represent aggregated user experiences on a website or application.
+As data visualizations go, heatmaps make for an easy-to-grok, pretty picture.
+You look at heatmap analyses and say, “Ah, I see!”
+You feel like you understand something deep and meaningful—like you're peeking behind the curtain and seeing a remarkable bit of web analytics.

 1. Lies, damned lies, and [X, Y] positions

 In a world of responsive design and device heterogeneity, using a visualization designed for a fixed unchanging aspect ratio is a recipe for failure.
 Capturing engagement with an area “100px down and 350px to the right” on your site doesn’t mean the same thing across different user visits—each of whom might be browsing from different window sizes and/or screen resolutions.